googleapis/java-pubsublite/README.md

 # Disclaimer

 This is the client library for an upcoming cloud product to be released shortly.
-It may not function due to restricted visibility for a short period of time, but should function by 5/29.
+It may not function due to restricted visibility for a short period of time.
+Please watch the Cloud Pub/Sub release notes for updates on availability. https://cloud.google.com/pubsub/docs/release-notes

 ## Quickstart